Teens behave to satisfy their basic needs—just like we all do.

 Fun: being able to enjoy the pleasures of life

 What is typically bothersome to adults is not that teenagers are trying to satisfy their basic needs.
-Rather, what adults have issues with is how teens go about satisfying those needs by scrutinizing minor details.
+Rather, what adults have issues with is how teens go about satisfying those needs by scrutinizing the details.
 Is there anything worth complaining about in the picture?
 No. Imagine four highly excited young people now coming out of the water.
 Maybe they are laughing loudly, joking, swearing, kicking up sand as they walk by, and dripping water on blankets as the rafts pass over sunbathers.

 Here are some possible thoughts or responses.